github/docs/content/osmand/map/online-raster-maps.md

 OsmAndMapCreator / Mobac

 ### Export / Import from OsmAnd
 In order to export online map sources, you can select them in the export file list of your application profile (Export -> Resources -> Map sources).
-[Application profile/import](/osmand/app-profile)(**add image and link)**.
+[Application profile/export](/osmand/app-profile) (**add image and link)**.

 To import online map sources, you can import obf-file of application profile.
-[Application profile/import](/osmand/app-profile)(**add image and link)
+[Application profile/import](/osmand/app-profile) (**add image and link)

 ### Magic URL to install map source